 Coffee Really is Good for You…

-There are always going to be controversial studies as to the health affects of coffee, but by and large, coffee is really good for you.
+There are always going to be controversial studies as to the health effects of coffee, but by and large, coffee is really good for you.
 It’s healthy to drink in moderation.
-Coffee is great to help prevention against diabetes, heart disease, Parkinson’s disease and even some cancers.
+Coffee is great to help prevention against diabetes, heart disease, Parkinson’s disease, and even some cancers.
 Coffee is full of antioxidants and polyphenols which help to prevent cell damage.

 … Until it’s Not

 Coffee makes you… um… go.
 Most people can handle their cuppa joe normally.
 For those with “tender tummies,” it happens quickly and isn’t always pleasant.
 For some, and especially those with autoimmune diseases, the coffee may cause damage or additional damage to your intestines.
 You can call it IBS or leaky gut or tender tummy, the reality is that your intestines are damaged and coffee is further causing distress.

 If you struggle with inflammation, as many folks who have AI do, coffee actually contributes to the inflammation.